 A strategy for mitigating the first aspect is to integrate low-grade heat sources like solar thermal in the plant design 19, while for the second is to optimize process step integration20.
 Parameters that influence the per-unit (e.g. per kg of CO2 captured) and total operational penalty are: capture ratio (CR), i.e. the ratio of the CO2 that is captured from the flue-gas stream, fuel type, and the power generation process and its efficiency (see Table 3)21.
 The optimal energy penalty per kg of CO2 for pulverized coal plants is achieved at CR between 65% and 80% 22 - though most designs aim for the maximum practical CR of 90%.

 Recognizing the importance of mitigating the energy penalty, significant progress has been achieved, halving it for solvent regeneration from 450 kWh/tCO2 in 2001 to 200 kWh/tCO2 in 201218.
 Nevertheless, the operational energy penalty for a complete CCS cycle remains significant.
 Applying first principles to a pulverized coal (PC) system, the absolute lower bound for fop is estimated at 11% while 29% is considered a reasonably practical target for 90% CR 23.
+These data imply that more than one fourth of the gross electricity output of the plant must be used for CCS.

+For transport, CO2 must be purified and compressed to allow for transport as a supercritical fluid and avoid two-phase flow problems in the pipeline.
+A CO2 flow of about 1.5 million tonnes per year, produced from a baseload 530MW CCGT plant, requires compression power of about 23MW or 4.3% 24.
+For distances greater than 100km, this becomes insufficient and repressurization stations would be needed along the way.
+Final pressurization and treatment before injection may be necessary as well.
+In addition to these costs, monitoring of the injection site needs to be included as an operational investment.

-These data imply that more than one fourth of the gross energy output of the plant must be used for CCS.
-This estimate is confirmed from the detailed simulation of several IGCC (integrated gasification combined cycle), PC, and NGCC (natural gas combined cycle) configurations with and without CCS, shown in Table 3.
-Notably these values do not include the transportation and injection components24.
+The theoretical estimates are confirmed from detailed simulation of several IGCC (integrated gasification combined cycle), PC, and NGCC (natural gas combined cycle) configurations with and without CCS, shown in Table 3.
+These values include the pressurization, transportation and injection components for a favorable saline aquifer injection site 80 km distant25.
 In the post- and pre-combustion cases, the fuel type plays a significant role on the energy requirements of the capture process.
 The average capture penalty (fop) is 28.3% for PC, 21.3% for IGCC and 14.7% for NGCC.
-The energy penalty for a coal-to-liquids (CTL) plant with post-combustion capture back-calculated is 45% 12.
+The energy penalty for a coal-to-liquids (CTL) plant with post-combustion capture is 45% 12.

 Capital energy penalty for CCS